Lucinda Urrusti: Artistry

-Urrusti is part of the Generación de la Ruptura artists who broke with the dominant Mexican School of Painting (Mexican muralism) in the mid 20th century.
+Urrusti was part of the Generación de la Ruptura artists who broke with the dominant Mexican School of Painting (Mexican muralism) in the mid 20th century.
 She stated in an interview that while she admired Mexican muralism, she chose not to follow it because she felt art was more than political statements.
-Similar to Cézanne, who she admires, she proposed that painting should be a communication using objects, colors, textures in a chaotic expression of forms.
+Similar to Cézanne, who she admired, she proposed that painting should be a communication using objects, colors, textures in a chaotic expression of forms.
 Her main protagonists are space and light, along with changing colors.
 She often combines changing colors with geometric forms as a kind of still life along with depictions of various animals, common objects and human figures.
 She generally does not date her works, and they have been classified as both Impressionism and abstract.

-She principally works in oils and drawing but has experimented with other techniques such as graphics, ceramics and book illustrations.
+Urrusti principally worked in oils and drawing but has experimented with other techniques such as graphics, ceramics and book illustrations.
 Her more recent work includes sculpture in bronze and stone, including objects that appear to be model constructions.
 Her main protagonists are space and light, along with changing colors.
 She often combines changing colors with geometric forms as a kind of still life along with depictions of various animals, common objects and human figures.
 Her painting has been described by art critics such as Margarita Nelken, Antonio Rodríguez and Ceferino Palencia as having an intimacy with the role of light prominent in conveying emotion.

-Urrusti has experimented with different materials and techniques such as wood, paper, ceramics, dried leaves and flowers to add texture to her paintings.
-She often uses textured paper.
-One technique that is her own is to apply fine layers of color, especially whites and blues, onto her work.
-She also add elements to her oils such as small pieces of ceramic to give the impression of a collage and has experimented with drawing using series of blurred lines which give the sense of volume.
+Urrusti experimented with different materials and techniques such as wood, paper, ceramics, dried leaves and flowers to add texture to her paintings.
+She often used textured paper.
+One technique that is her own was to apply fine layers of color, especially whites and blues, onto her work.
+She also added elements to her oils such as small pieces of ceramic to give the impression of a collage and experimented with drawing using series of blurred lines which give the sense of volume.

-Urrustia also experiments with other kinds of paintings occasionally, such as landscapes.
-However her other major form of painting and drawing is the creation of portraits.
-Her talent for such was first recognized at an exhibition in 1961, and since then she has portrayed notable people such as of Carlos Fuentes, Octavio Paz, Alfonso García Robles and Gabriel García Márquez along with various others, mostly from arts and sciences in Mexico.
+Urrustia also experimented with other kinds of paintings occasionally, such as landscapes.
+However her other major form of painting and drawing was the creation of portraits.
+Her talent for such was first recognized at an exhibition in 1961, and she later portrayed notable people such as of Carlos Fuentes, Octavio Paz, Alfonso García Robles and Gabriel García Márquez along with various others, mostly from arts and sciences in Mexico.